simonberton/symfony4sonata/README.md

 Then check it on your browser with the returned client_id and secret like so: http://www.yourlocalurl.local:8086/oauth/v2/token?client_id=1_5hdp7ouc5d0kk4ckg8sk4o4wwoo4k8csowo8wc0go4wwgscccs&client_secret=36con31ekbok0o0804ogs04kw80o8gcc480wosos48004o8844&grant_type=client_credentials

+This project comes with a Product entity and API as an example.

+Take a look at the App\Controller\Rest to see the ProductController.

+To extend functionality, create your entity.
+Make your NewEntityController extend the BaseRestController, and copy the logic from the ProductController into your controler.

+You will also need to make a Repository for that new entity.
+Follow same logic like you did with the Controller, but this time with the Repository.

+Finally, you will have to make a Form for your object to validate the CRUD functions.
+Example also on the App\Form.

 4 - Enjoy.

 Hint: If you want you can use this docker locally: